jleader/jlhomebin/README.md

     Usage: `svn diff --diff-cmd svndiff ...`)
 * `unused-keys.pl` - searches Perl files passed on the command line for hash keys that are only used once.
 [Original script by Ovid][ovid]
-* `update-repos` - updates all repositories whose config includes a specific string (intended to be used to search for a specific hostname in the remote url).
+* `update-repos` - updates all repositories in my home directory whose config includes a specific string (intended to be used to search for a specific hostname in the remote url).
 By default, does a `git pull` from those repos, but a command (without the leading `git`) can be specified explicitly.

 [samrowe]: http://samrowe.com/wordpress/ssh-agent-and-gnu-screen/
 [holmanspark]: https://github.com/holman/spark